PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/util.rst

 The ``canon()`` convenience method canonicalizes an attribute name to its indy-sdk representation inside proofs and credential offers.
 This canonicalization is simple: it eliminates internal spaces and converts to lower case.

 The ``canon_wql()`` convenience method canonicalizes an WQL attribute marker and value keys for input to credential search.
 The caller need not use this method; the anchor search methods already call it before applying WQL queries.

+The ``canon_non_secret_wql()`` free function canonicalizes WQL for use in the indy-sdk non-secrets API to search non-secret records by metadata.
+It coerces comparison values to strings.

+The ``canon_pairwise_tag()`` free function canonicalizes a metadata attribute name into a tag for WQL use within the indy-sdk non-secrets API.
+Its operation prepends a tilde (``~``) for any attribute name not starting with one already; this nomenclature identifies the attribute for non-encrypted storage, allowing full WQL search.

+The ``canon_pairwise_wql()`` free function canonicalizes WQL for use in the indy-sdk non-secrets API to search pairwise DIDs by metadata.
+It delegates to ``canon_pairwise_tag()`` to mark all attributes for non-encrypted storage, and coerces comparison values to strings.

 Indytween Utilities